Most of us have heard of omega-3 and probably omega-6 fatty acids. Omega-9 fatty acids, on the other hand, are not as well known.

 - Oleic acid (18:1): You’ll find the best-known monounsaturated fat in olive oil, macadamia nuts, goose fat, lard, or bacon.
 Accordingly, it is known as the fat behind the remarkable health benefits of olive oil.

-Benefits of Omega-9 Fatty Acids
+Benefits of Eating Omega-9 Foods

 As the subject of countless scientific studies, oleic acid is the most widely researched.